zafariqbal21/VoiceChanger/replit.md

 ## Overview

 Voice Transformer is a web-based audio processing application that enables users to transform audio files with AI-powered gender voice transformation.
-Users can upload audio files (MP3, WAV, M4A, OGG), adjust transformation parameters using an intuitive slider interface, and download professionally processed results.
-The application prioritizes clarity, immediate feedback, and privacy-first processing where uploaded audio is never permanently stored.
+Users can **record their voice directly in the browser** or upload audio files (MP3, WAV, M4A, OGG, WebM), adjust transformation parameters using an intuitive slider interface, and download professionally processed results.
+The application is a **Progressive Web App (PWA)** that can be installed on mobile devices and works seamlessly across all platforms.
+The app prioritizes clarity, immediate feedback, and privacy-first processing where audio is never permanently stored.

 ## User Preferences